tasket/wyng-backup/README.md

 #### send

-Performs a backup by sending volume data to a new archive session (each session under an archival volume represents the entire contents of the source volume at that time, even if only changed data is sent):
+Performs a backup by storing volume data to a new session in the archive.
+If the volume already exists in the archive, incremental mode is automatically used.

 ```